Come as You Are (Nirvana song): Composition and lyrics

-doused in mud, soaked in bleach" speak directly to a Seattle-area HIV prevention campaign from the time period encouraging addicts to sterilize their needles with bleach before using them with the tagline "If doused in mud, soak in bleach", and "As a friend, as a trend, as a known enemy", for some, was further allegory of addiction to the drug.
+doused in mud, soaked in bleach" speak directly to a Seattle-area HIV prevention campaign from the time which encouraged addicts to sterilize their needles with bleach before using them with the tagline "If doused in mud, soak in bleach".
+The lyrics "As a friend, as a trend, as a known enemy", for some, were a further allegory for addiction to the drug.
 After Cobain's death, Sub Pop records approached G. Alan Marlatt at the University of Washington to set up a memorial fund to establish an addiction treatment center titled the "Come as You Are" center, but the funding fell through after the record label was sold to Warner Music Group.

 Cobain described the lyrics of "Come as You Are" as contradictory, and said the song was about "people and what they're expected to act like."
 Pointing to the line "Take your time, hurry up, choice is yours, don't be late," essayist Catherine J. Creswell writes that in Cobain's lyrics, "[p]hrases clump into strings of empty clichés whose own ostensible meaning is forced into contradictions or simple rhyme sound."

 In light of Cobain's suicide in 1994, AllMusic's Mark Deming suggests that hearing "Cobain sing 'and I swear that I don't have a gun' gives 'Come as You Are' an edge it was never meant to have when [Nevermind] was first released in 1991."
 Deming reasons that the "I don't have a gun" lyric is Cobain's "attempt to reassure listeners that ... his target is the world at large rather than the individuals in it, and that there was still room in this damaged world for everyone."
 Others have suggested the lyrics regarding the "gun" are metaphors for escapism and turmoil found in heroin usage.